Nigeria: Human rights

 Women face a large amount of inequality politically in Nigeria, being subjugated to a bias that is sexist and reinforced by socio-cultural, economic and oppressive ways.
 Women throughout the country were only politically emancipated in 1979.
 Yet husbands continue to dictate the votes for many women, which upholds the patriarchal system.
 Most workers in the informal sector are women.
 Women's representation in government since independence from Britain is very poor.
 Women have been reduced to sideline roles in appointive posts throughout all levels of government and still make up a tiny minority of elected officials.
 But nowadays with more education available to the public, Nigerian women are taking steps to have more active roles in the public, and with the help of different initiatives, more businesses are being started by women.

 Under the Shari'a penal code that applies to Muslims in twelve northern states, offences such as alcohol consumption, homosexuality, infidelity and theft carry harsh sentences, including amputation, lashing, stoning and long prison terms.
+The local religious police, the Hisbah, enforce Sharia law.
+Despite this potentially orthodox stance, no one has been executed in Nigeria on the orders of an Islamic Sharia court since 2002.

 Nigeria is considered to be one of the most homophobic countries in the world.
+Nigeria’s anti-LGBT laws are among the most draconian in the world and criminalise not only queer people, but also their ‘supporters’, such as family members and close friends.
+These laws enjoy the support of a large majority of the population.
+In a 2018 poll, 96 per cent of Nigerians said they were opposed to same-sex relationships (although 75 per cent of them were not aware of any such relationships within their personal circle).